radityaharya/flowify/README.md

 ## Features

 - **Intuitive Workflow Design:** Create complex playlist generation workflows effortlessly with ReactFlow's drag-and-drop visual interface.
-- **Versatile Workflow Modules:** Choose from a variety of workflow modules to fine-tune your playlist creation process.
+- **Versatile Workflow Modules:** Choose from a variety of modules such as filters, combiners, orders, and library actions to build custom workflows.
-- **Schedule Workflows:** Schedule workflows to run at a specific time or on a recurring basis.
+- **Scheduled Workflows:** Schedule workflows to run at a specific time or on a recurring basis.
+(WIP)
+- **Share Workflows:** Share workflows with other users.
 (WIP)

 ## Workflow Modules